edgio-docs/edgio-docs/guides/spartacus.md

 }
 ```

-Configure a backend in `xdn.config.js` with your Commerce API:
+Configure a backend in `xdn.config.js` that points to the commerce API:

 ```diff
 "use strict";